 Evolution in Robotic Islands

-Open ESA projectESA rover work
+ESA rover work

 A preserved summary of the open-source rover simulator and ESA work on autonomous rover control, active vision, and island-model optimization for planetary robotics.